 Professor Ken Gregory CBE – Deputy Chair and Independent Member of Council

 Professor Gregory is a geographer and was the Chair of Assessors Panels for Chartered Geographer for the Royal Geographical Society between 2004 and 2015.
 He received the Founder’s Medal of the Royal Geographical Society in 1993.
 Professor Gregory was a Former Warden of Goldsmiths’ College (University of London), Deputy Vice Chancellor of the University of Southampton; and was made CBE in 2007 for services to Geography and Higher Education.
 Professor Gregory was a President of the British Society of Geomorphology, a Fellow of University College London and has Honorary Degrees from three universities.

 Mrs Leanne Hunt - Member of Council elected by administrative, clerical or technical staff of the University

 Mrs Hunt is the College Education Manager within the College of Engineering Design and Physical Sciences.
 She was previously the Senior Quality Assurance Officer in Registry.
 She joined the University in November 1998 following a period of time in the health service and training as a Paramedic.
 She is also Chairperson of a self-managed estates company with specific responsibilities for legal and financial issues affecting the freehold of a large residential estate.

 Ms Lucinda Hunt – Independent Member of Council

-Lucinda Hunt is currently Head at Notting Hill and Ealing High School, GDST.
+Lucinda Hunt was previously Head at Notting Hill and Ealing High School, GDST.
 She holds a BSc (Hons) in Physics from Imperial College London and a PGCE from the University of Oxford.
 Ms Hunt began her career in 1982 as a Teacher at The Cherwell Upper School in Oxford.
 After a variety of teaching posts in Australia and France, she returned to the UK in 1991, joining Putney High School as a Teacher of Physics.
 She moved to Wimbledon High School a year later, progressing to Head of Sixth Form in 1996 and to Head of the Faculty of Sciences in 1998.

 Following a secondment to Goldman Sachs in 2000, Ms Hunt assumed the position of Deputy Head (Director of Studies) at St Paul’s Girls’ School.
 She assumed her current role as Head in 2008.